spenserblack/favlist/README.md

 # create a new list of movies with an important (not-null) title and an integer year
 favlist new Movies ~Title Year@int
 # Add a new entry to the Movies list
-favlist add Movies -c Title "The Curse of the Golden Flower" -c Year 2006
+favlist add Movies -c Title "The Curse of the Cursed Curse" -c Year 2006
 # list movies with "Curse" in the title made in 2006 and print in YAML format
 favlist list Movies -f Title Curse --filter Year 2006 --yaml
 ```